Struggling to live your life with purpose?

 Fitness Serves A Purpose

-Outside of simply finding your purpose in reconnecting with your body and staying healthy, you never know what other professional and business purposes your time at the gym may lead to in the future.
+Outside of simply finding your purpose in reconnecting with your body and staying healthy, you never know what other professional and business purposes your time at the gym may lead to.

 Serve With Purpose

-Did you know studies have shown that when you are serving someone else, there is a physical change that takes place in your wellness?
-You have a body that is healthy.
+Studies have shown that when you are serving someone else, a physical change occurs in your wellness.

 How are you finding your purpose?